 Some of our most popular daytrip smallmouth lakes are Twinling Lake, Lerome Lake, Marmion Lake, Eye Lake, Plateau Lake and Crooked Pine Lake.

-Fish migrate or change their feeding habits with changing water temperatures and different bug hatches.
-Please read the fishing details below based on the month in the menu under fishing.
+Smallmouth Bass migrate or change their feeding habits with changing water temperatures and different bug hatches.
+Please read the fishing details based on the month in the menu under fishing.